uhop/tape-six/README.md

 ### `Tester`

 `Tester` helps to do asserts and provides an interface between a test suite and the test harness.
-The following methods are available:
+The following methods are available (all `msg` arguments are optional):

 * Asserts:
   * `pass(msg)` &mdash; asserts that the test passed.